 Small estates in Oklahoma may also avoid the probate process or qualify for a simplified probate process.
 In Oklahoma, a small estate qualifies as probate assets totaling $50,000 or less in worth.
 This amount is determined by the fair market value of the property that was owned by the deceased person.
 By owned, it means the property in the person's name.
 A small estate affidavit must be filled out as well.
 There are specific steps that must be taken, if there is no will, for heirs to collect belongings or for transfers of titles to be made.
 For estates worth less than $200,000, the estate may qualify for what is known as summary administration.
 However, that does not guarantee that everything will go smoothly.
 It is generally much easier if you take the necessary steps to plan your estate to avoid probate.

-As the Oklahoma Bar Association points out, if you pass away without a will in place, the state will allocate property based on the law of descent and distribution.
+As mentioned earlier and as the Oklahoma Bar Association points out, if you pass away without a will in place, the state will allocate property based on the law of descent and distribution.
 Through this law, your spouse and children would share any property left behind.
 If you wish for another arrangement, it would be wise to create a will and use any of the above measures to ensure your assets go to whomever you wish.